Resources for kids

 Q. What happens to an item that can't be delivered and has no return address?

 A. It's sent to the Returned Letter Office where staff are allowed to open it to see if the contents give any clues about the return address.
 If they don't, it's kept for 3-6 months then destroyed.
-Any money or goods are given to a charity.
 That's why it's very important that you clearly print a return address!

 Q. What if a package contains a dangerous item?